National College Of Arts

 3. Full and Half tuition fee exemption may be granted by the Principal on compassionate grounds to a limit not exceeding 10% of the regular students on the College rolls.

-4. Students whose siblings pay the full fee as regular students in any government institution are entitled to half-fee exemption as per government rules.
+4. Students whose siblings pay the full fee as regular students in any government institution are entitled to a half-fee exemption as per government rules.

 5. Punjab Educational Endowment Fund (PEEF) Scholarships: For Scholarships please visit:www.peef.org.pk.